-- 1. Share special skills or interests with the children. - 2.
-Assist on special activities. - 3.
-Join us for assemblies which could include a speaker, songs or just time to be together.

-4. Volunteer weekly or bi-weekly to work in a classroom (i.e., tutoring, reading to a child, etc.) with the teacher's approval.
+- Share special skills or interests with the children. - Assist on special activities. - Join us for assemblies which could include a speaker, songs or just time to be together. - Volunteer weekly or bi-weekly to work in a classroom (i.e., tutoring, reading to a child, etc.) with the teacher's approval.

 Parents are an integral part of our Program.
-Parents who would like to participate in any interactive activity with our children must attend the Child Protection Class, have been fingerprinted, & the results of those fingerprints be on file with the Archdiocese of Cincinnati.
+Parents who would like to participate in any interactive activity with our children must attend the Child Protection Class, register with Virtus.org and submit an online background check.